 14. Explain The Role of The Heap Memory in Java Development.

 The heap memory is a memory component in the Java Virtual Machine.
 It is created upon the start-up of JVM and can be either static or dynamic.
 It is primarily used for dynamic memory allocation of Java objects and classes.
 This is just part of the answer the developer should be able to provide during the interview.

 15. Describe The Differences Between Spring Bean and JavaBeans.

 Spring beans are objects that are managed by a spring.
 Spring beans are also instantiated.
 More broadly, the Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications.
 JavaBean is serializable and not managed by the Spring IOC.
 These are important distinctions.
 As a follow-up question to this one, consider asking each developer their view about both.
 Discuss with them the pros and cons of the Spring Framework and the use of Spring beans.

 16. What is The Public Static Void Main String Args in Java?

 The public static void main in Java is the point from where the program starts its execution.
 This is one of the most important methods in Java development.
 The ideal developer has a good understanding of this method and is able to explain it without difficulty when answering this Java interview question.

 An abstract class is (in simplest terms) a class that is declared as abstract.
 This means it is restricted and cannot be used to create objects.
 Its method also needs to be implemented.
 An abstract class can have an abstract method, a non-abstract method, a constructor, and a static method.

 18. What is a Finally Clas and a Finally Block?

 A final class is also an option, although this is less common.
-This question more deeply tests the developer’s knowledge of classes and how they are used for program development inside of Java.
-A finally block is more advanced and tests teh developer’s deep knowledge.
+This question more deeply tests the developer’s knowledge of classes and how they are used for program development inside Java.
+A final block is more advanced and tests the developer’s deep knowledge.